-The 3DM-GQ4-45TM combines the information from a GNSS receiver and the IMU sensors to calculate a navigation solution that incorporates the strengths of the individual systems while minimizing their weaknesses.
+The 3DM-RQ1-45TM combines the information from a GPS receiver and the IMU sensors to calculate a navigation solution that incorporates the strengths of the individual systems while minimizing their weaknesses.

-The GNSS solution is bounded and typically very good, but it is susceptible to several error sources.
+The GPS solution is bounded and typically very good, but it is susceptible to several error sources.
 Due to the geometry of the satellite constellation, vertical position accuracy is typically less than horizontal position accuracy.
 Additionally, errors from atmospheric and multipath effects, as well as clock error, further degrade the accuracy of the solution.
-Arguably the largest problem with a GNSS-only solution for navigation is that a single GNSS receiver cannot give users the orientation of the platform unless the sensor coordinate frame is co-aligned with the platform velocity vector.
+Arguably the largest problem with a GPS-only solution for navigation is that a single GPS receiver cannot give users the orientation of the platform unless the sensor coordinate frame is co- aligned with the platform velocity vector.
 For a lot of applications, this assumption is too restrictive.
 For example, the pitch of an aircraft typically does not match the angle the velocity vector makes with the horizon.
 This occurs because the aircraft's wings must be at an angle with the oncoming air to generate lift.
 Making the assumption that the two values are the same and using the pitch angle as an input to an autopilot is a mistake.
 In order to obtain the attitude of the vehicle, something more is needed.

 In a conventional Attitude and Heading Reference System (AHRS) several sources of error exist when making attitude estimates.
 First, the algorithm assumes the acceleration vector is dominated by Earth's gravity, with only transient linear accelerations.
 When long-duration linear accelerations are experienced, such as when an aircraft performs a sustained 2G turn, the AHRS will report incorrect pitch and roll angles.
 This error is the direct result of the assumption that the accelerometers are only sensing Earth's gravity.
 A second source of error occurs when the device attempts to measure the Earth's magnetic field.
 This field is very weak compared to the numerous magnetic anomalies typically found on platforms, or naturally occurring close to the Earth's surface.
-If the magnetic anomalies in the platform remain constant with respect to the sensor (no translation or rotation between the two) they can be compensated for by performing a hard iron and/or soft iron calibration of the magnetometers internal to the 3DM -GQ4-45TM (see Magnetometer Calibration on page 36).
-The hard iron calibration compensates for magnetic effects that cause offsets in the magnetic field (additive effects).
-The soft iron calibration compensates for effects that cause a non-uniformity of the magnetic field which results in an ellipsoidal distortion in the field.
-Non-constant and external sources, such as those found when traveling through cities, cannot be compensated and may cause large errors in the heading estimation.
-Transient errors can be suppressed when the magnetometer readings are combined with information from the gyroscopes but only for periods on the order of a few seconds.
-Longer duration anomalies will result in heading errors.

 A third source of error occurs when attempting to navigate between geographic way-points expressed in latitude and longitude.
 This error is due to the difference between detecting magnetic north, which is output by the AHRS sensor, and true north, which is used to define lines of longitude.
 If the AHRS is always used in one geographical location, the user can correct for this difference using a constant offset.
-If the AHRS is used over a wide range of longitude, the magnetic declination must be calculated from a magnetic model or obtained from GNSS subsystem which outputs this data.
-The greatest problem with an AHRS is that it is an attitude-only device and requires a GNSS for position and velocity.
+If the AHRS is used over a wide range of longitude, the magnetic declination must be calculated from a magnetic model or obtained from GPS subsystem which outputs this data.
+The greatest problem with an AHRS is that it is an attitude-only device and requires a GPS for position and velocity.

-As a first attempt at an improved navigation solution, a user could get position and velocity from a GNSS receiver and attitude from an AHRS.
+As a first attempt at an improved navigation solution, a user could get position and velocity from a GPS receiver and attitude from an AHRS.
 This is an acceptable solution for many navigation problems, but is susceptible to the errors described above.
 A more accurate estimation of position, velocity, and attitude can be found by fusing the data from these two independent systems using a Kalman filter.